|Lowest Recommended Age:||4th - 6th Grades|

 |Violence/Scariness:||Characters in peril, violence includes guns, fights, explosions, character injured but no one seriously hurt|

 |Movie Release Date:||November 25, 2009|

+Today Criterion issues a gorgeous new Blu-Ray edition of “Fantastic Mr. Fox” with lots of great behind-the-scenes extras.
 Director Wes Anderson has often seemed more interested in his films’ props and sets than the characters and stories.
 His last movie’s most memorable character was a set of luggage (The Darjeeling Limited).
 The previous one’s most memorable image was a cutaway that turned a sea-going vessel into a sort of doll’s house (The Life Aquatic with Steve Zissou).
 And so perhaps it is not surprising that his liveliest and most appealing movie is “Fantastic Mr. Fox,” a story told through stop-motion animation, every shot filled with precise and intricate detail.
 This is movie-making as Cornell Box.

 The effect might be suffocating but for Anderson’s superbly chosen collaborators.
 While his previous films have been based on original material, this time he uses a beloved book by one of the foremost children’s book authors of the late 20th century, Road Dahl (Charlie and the Chocolate Factory James and the Giant Peach).
 And as voice talent, he has George Clooney and Meryl Streep, whose smooth, subtle performances lend emotional grounding to balance Anderson’s clever but claustrophobic tendencies.